alicecaml/alicecaml.org/content/blog/package-hygiene-in-alice/index.md

 ## Package Hygiene

-_Package hygiene_ refers to how much of the code from a package's dependency closure can be accessed by that package.
+I'll introduce the concept of _package hygiene_ which refers to how much of the code from a package's dependency closure is inaccessible by that package.
 Let's call a package management system _hygienic_ if code in one package only has access to code from the _public interfaces_ of its _immediate dependencies_.